rchampourlier/deck.automatic.js/README.md

 3. You may also want to add the `CSS` (`.../extensions/automatic/deck.automatic.css`), even if I'm pretty sure you'd better come with your own (styling is currently very basic).

-4. You **MUST** add a `.deck-automatic-link` element to your `.deck-container` element.
-The extension currently relies on this element to work.
-If you don't want to display it, you can just hide it through CSS, this won't prevent it from working.
+4. You may add a `.deck-automatic-link` element to your `.deck-container` element if you want a clickable play/pause button.

 	For example, you can add: `<div class='deck-automatic-link' title="Play/Pause">Play/Pause</div>` at the end of your `.deck-container` element.